suvratapte/suvratapte.github.io/_posts/2020-12-31-consistent-hashing-with-clojure.md

 ## Caching

 Almost all applications today use some kind of caching.
-Caches are required to save your databases from having to serve huge amount of requests.
+Caches help reduce the number of requests served by your database and improve latency.
 Initially, your application would have one cache node sitting over your database.
 On read paths, it will be checked if data is available on the cache node, if not, you would go to the database and populate the data on your cache node.
 On write paths, you would first update the database and then your cache.
+Or let the cached item expire with some TTL according to your consistency requirements.
+With this setup, you are using your cache node as a superfast index to look up hot items and absorb traffic that would have otherwise gone to your database.

 But as your application usage grows, your cache node is also going to get overwhelmed and soon enough, you will need multiple cache nodes.
 When you have